-Individual schemes must determine the most appropriate response to arrears and hardship requests.
+Individual schemes must decide the most appropriate response to arrears and hardship requests.

-Schemes should have regard to their individual circumstances and the current economic spirit of supporting temporary arrangements without causing long-term financial detriment or insolvency.
+Schemes should consider their individual circumstances and the current economic spirit of supporting temporary arrangements without causing long-term financial detriment or insolvency.

 Current legislation enables schemes to enter into instalment plans, to apply discounts or to waive interest.
 The following summarises options currently available to schemes.